ShrideviReddy/Covid19-Image-Classification/README.md

 ## Dataset:
 - This dataset contains Images from The University of Montreal.
-- We have 3 classes which are names normal,covid,viral pneumonia.
+- We have 3 classes which are names normal, covid, viral pneumonia.
 - Source: https://www.kaggle.com/pranavraikokte/covid19-image-dataset